Grandma Comperchio's Italian Easter Cookies

 When I was first given copies of these recipes, I thought, 'this can't be right.
 These recipes are...incoherent.'
 Then I thought about it and it made sense.
 Her cooking was all in her head.
 If she had tried to describe them to someone later in her life, then they probably were pretty difficult to transcribe.

-There have been a few times in translating them that I thought, 'sorry...how much salt?'
+There have been a few times in translating them that I thought, 'sorry...how much salt?
+Does that say SEVEN teaspoons of baking powder?'
 I left those things as they are but notated them so that if you try to make them you won't necessarily go dumping huge amounts of table salt into your cookies and then wonder why they're terrible.
+I often wonder if that's one of those things our ancestors did to test us. ('I'll give you this recipe, but you have to pass my hazing ritual first...')

 --------------------------------------------------------------------------------------

 If the recipe calls for an extract like almond extract, add almond paste and decrease the extract.
 Use vanilla bean paste in lieu of vanilla flavoring.
 We've moved past 'fake' and real flavors are much more palatable.
-Plus, while I can acknowledge that there would have been a period in the '90s and on where maybe Grandma Anna would have just used what was available at Stop N Shop, she would have absolutely used real flavors in the 1950s.
+Plus, while I can acknowledge that there would have been a period in the '90s where maybe Grandma Anna would have just used what was available at Stah Mahket, she would have absolutely used real flavors in the 1950s.

 Pipe the cookies using a large star tip, a large round tip, etc. They come out less chewy this way.